 By combining genotypes with barcode abundance time-course measurements, we sought both to infer phenotypes for each segregant and associate genotypes with particular phenotypes.

 We first examined the barcode abundances of each strain to identify strains that were well represented in the pre-selection pool, for which the opportunity to detect changes in subsequent time points can be most readily detected.
-All further analyses included only the 5790 (82%) of 7087 strains that were initially well-represented (≥30 barcode counts at t=0 in the solvent control).
+All further analyses included only the 5,790 (85%) of 6,826 strains that were initially well-represented (≥30 barcode counts at t=0 in the solvent control).
 Next, we sought to identify gene deletions which have a drug-independent effect by using the time-course of barcode abundance for each strain to estimate its growth rate in the solvent control, and using a generalized linear model to test association between each gene knockout and growth rate (Methods).
-In both the MATa and MATα pools, yor1∆, snq2∆, ybt1∆, and bpt1∆ , and yor1∆ were found to have a statistically significant impact on drug-independent growth rate (Data XX, Fig SXX).
-However, the impacts of snq2∆, ybt1∆, and bpt1∆ on drug-independent growth rate were each small (<2% change in the modeled growth rate with or without the deletion), while yor1∆ had a stronger, but still modest effect (7-15% lower growth rate).
-We further excluded all 382 strains exhibiting a strong drug-independent growth defect (showing <70% of the median drug-independent growth rate), and drug resistance (growth rate in drug relative to that in solvent control) was measured for each remaining strain (Methods).
-In total, drug resistance was calculated for each of 2,367 MATa and 2,986 MATα strains for each of 16 drugs Fig. 1, Data S5).
+In both the MATa and MATα pools, yor1∆, snq2∆, ybt1∆, and bpt1∆ were found to have a statistically significant impact on drug-independent growth rate (Data XX, Fig S3).
+However, the impacts of snq2∆, ybt1∆, and bpt1∆ on drug-independent growth were each small (<2% decrease in the modeled growth rate), while yor1∆ had a stronger, but still modest effect (7-15% decrease).
+We further excluded all 437 strains exhibiting a strong drug-independent growth defect (showing <70% of the median drug-independent growth rate), and drug resistance (growth rate in drug relative to that in solvent control) was measured for each remaining strain (Methods).
+In total, drug resistance was calculated for each of 2,367 MATa and 2,986 MATα strains in each of 16 drugs (Fig. 1, Data S5).

-To identify gene deletions having a drug-independent growth impact (see Methods), we examined barcode abundance in the pre-selection pool, finding that strains bearing deletions in the [XXX, XXY and XXZ] genes were more likely to be absent or weakly detected, suggesting potential drug-independent growth impacts [XXFisher’s exact test?].
-We next used post- and pre-selection barcode counts to infer a growth rate under the DMSO condition for each segregant.
-Genotypic association was assessed by aggregating data from strains in the population with or without particular knockouts (over all genetic backgrounds), using a linear model with only single-gene terms to uncover ‘marginal’ associations of each knockout to the inferred growth rate for each strain under the no-drug condition (Methods).
-In this way, we found [XXX, XXY and XXZ] genes to have reduced representation after no-drug selection, confirming findings based on absence from the pre-selection pool [XX?].
-For all subsequent analysis, strains were excluded from analysis if they were initially absent in the solvent control (XXX strains) or exhibited a substantial drug-independent growth defect (XXY strains; Data S5).
+[Fritz stopped here]

 We next sought to identify the subset of ABC transporters which are most relevant for resistance or sensitivity to the drugs we assayed.
 Prior literature had reported on the effects of snq2∆, pdr5∆, and yor1∆ for many of the drugs we tested and, combining both the MATa and MATα pools, our approach recovered 16 out of 21 previously-reported single-knockout phenotypes, including 6 out of 7 of those which had been reported in at least two publications (Fig. S4; Data S7).
-In addition, we found [XXX] strong gene-drug associations and [XXY] weak gene-drug associations. including many associations for deletions of ycf1∆, ybt1∆, two vacuolar ABC transporters (Fig. S4, Data S6).
-Taken together, we detected [XXX%] of previous associations while revealing [XXX+XXY] new associations between drug resistance and specific gene deletions.
+In addition, we found 8 novel strong drug-knockout associations (>10% decrease or increase in modeled resistance) and 39 weak drug- knockout associations (<10% decrease or increase), including many associations for deletions of ycf1∆, ybt1∆, two vacuolar ABC transporters (Fig. S4, Data S6).
+Taken together, we detected 76% of 21 previous associations while revealing 47 new associations between drug resistance and specific gene deletions.